hanbinzheng/hanbinzheng/README.md

 <!-- I learn that this is the comment of HTML syntact.
 Just a try-->

 # About Me
-- 🔭 I’m zhb, a freshman at ZJUI.
-I major in ECE, but know little about this field.
+- 🔭 I’m Zheng Hanbin, a freshman at ZJUI.

-- 🌱 I hope to record my learning process while pushing myself to work hard.

-  I don't know what I'm interested in.
-I am just haunting, without aim.

 - 💬 Ask me anything you want.